 How your eye works

-The retina has two main layers, a thin one called the pigment epithelium and a thicker one, called the neural retina.
-The neural retina contains many millions of cells called photoreceptors and these cells convert light into electrical signals that travel to the brain.
+Your retina has two main layers, a thin one called the pigment epithelium and a thicker one, called the neural retina.
+The neural retina contains many millions of cells called photoreceptors and these cells convert light into electrical signals that travel to your brain.

-The rest of the retina, called the peripheral retina, is mostly made up of the other type of photoreceptor called rod cells.
-Rod cells enable us to see when light is dim and provide peripheral vision.
+The rest of your retina, called the peripheral retina, is mostly made up of the other type of photoreceptor called rod cells.
+Rod cells enable you to see when light is dim and provide your peripheral vision.
 Peripheral vision is what you can see to the sides and above and below when you are looking at something straight ahead.